 Grammar nazis rejoice - both platforms now offer ways to fix your terrible writing!
 But there are some significant differences in how they approach this.

 Android's approach to grammar varies widely depending on which keyboard you're using.
 Gboard offers basic corrections, but specialized keyboards like Grammarly Keyboard provide more comprehensive grammar checking.
+In 2026, we're seeing a new wave of AI-powered keyboards that can rewrite entire sentences for clarity, suggest alternative phrasings in real-time, and even adapt to your unique writing voice.
 The advantage here is choice - you can pick a keyboard that matches your specific writing needs.

-iPhone's built-in grammar correction is more integrated but less visible.
-It works behind the scenes, often autocorrecting grammar issues without drawing attention to them.
+iPhone's built-in grammar correction has evolved significantly with recent iOS updates.
+Apple's on-device AI models now catch more nuanced grammar mistakes and can suggest contextually appropriate corrections.
+The system works behind the scenes, often autocorrecting grammar issues without drawing attention to them.
 For more advanced help, you'll need third-party apps, but they don't integrate as deeply with the system.

 "I write a lot of emails on my phone, and Android's grammar suggestions have saved me from so many embarrassing mistakes," says my friend Taylor, a marketing director.
 "But sometimes it gets too aggressive and changes things I actually wanted to say."